 What is humanics?
 “Humanics” is the integrated, experiential, adaptive learning that distinguishes human beings in an increasingly digital world shaped by artificial intelligence.

 Why is humanics important?
 The integrated learning at the heart of humanics will prepare you for the jobs and leadership roles only humans can undertake.
 In the words of President Aoun, humanics learning will make you “Robot Proof.”

 Why humanics in London?
 The New College of the Humanities is a vibrant location for this special program.
-It hosts an international student body and faculty and offers opportunities for intellectual exchange through workshops, student clubs, and special events such as a planned symposium on the occasion of Brexit — the United Kingdom's controversial secession from the European Union that is due to occur in March 2019.
+It hosts an international student body and faculty and offers opportunities for intellectual exchange through workshops, student clubs, and special events such as a planned symposium on the occasion of Brexit — the United Kingdom's controversial secession from the European Union.

 Located in Bloomsbury, a neighborhood of writers and artists, NCH is close to theaters, museums, educational institutions, and business centers.
 Like Northeastern, NCH provides ample opportunities for engagement with surrounding communities and pressing contemporary issues, as well as a commitment to exploring questions of ethics and culture with attention to past and present.

 Why now?
 The Curriculum combines on-ground, place-based interdisciplinary courses with a choice of online electives taught by Northeastern faculty.
 With this full semester load, students can advance NUpath or major requirements and practice integrative learning skills that will be crucial for future endeavors, including co-op.

 Through participation in this program, you will learn how to develop and articulate your value within the global workplace so as to position yourself competitively for the future.
 Be among the first students to pioneer humanics in London!

 This program opportunity is open to Northeastern students including first-year students interested in studying abroad in London for the Spring 2020 Semester.